ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 Function-wise all derailleurs operate at the same speed and are able to shift 11-34 on the cassette.
 For the rings, the top gears can have up to 54 tooths with a max. step down of 16 tooths to the small ring.
 Mixing shifters and derailleurs across the two groupsets is possible according to Shimano´s [<cite>E-Tube Compatibility Chart</cite>](https://bike.shimano.com/content/dam/e-tube/assets/images/contents/project/compatibillity/pdf/en/HM-CC_5.0.1-00-EN.pdf).

 **My decision:** For the recreational cyclist, justifying the additional cost of 1660€ to save 249 grams of weight is difficult – to say the least.
 But, you know, one gram adds to the other and partially the weightsaving would compensate the weight of the steel frame.
-For the beauty of the Dura Ace finish, to know I´ve mounted the top-gear on my personal bike, and because I´m going to enjoy it whenever I look at it for years to come, I´m opting for Dura Ace.
+For the beauty of the Dura Ace finish, to know I´ve mounted the top-gear on my very personal bike, and because I´m going to enjoy it whenever I look at it for years to come, I´m opting for Dura Ace.
 I cannot find another rationale for this decision.

 ### The cassette